json-api/json-api/format/index.md

 If an individual resource exists, a server **MUST** respond to a successful request to fetch that resource with a [resource object][resource objects].

-If the requested URL is one that might correspond to a single resource but does not currently, a server **MUST** respond to a successful request to fetch that resource with `null` provided as primary data for the response document.

-> Note: Consider, for example, a request to fetch a to-one related resource link.
-This request would respond with `null` when the relationship is empty (such that the link is corresponding to no resources) but with the single related resource's resource object otherwise.

 For example, a `GET` request to an individual article could return:

 ```http